by David Walker

 Related web sites:

-1) 'Microscopes and Postage Stamps' by William P. Wergin, Proceedings of the Royal Microscopical Society, 1990, volume 25, pages 115-121, 212-214, 249-253, 324-327,416-422.
+1) 'Microscopes and Postage Stamps' by William P. Wergin, Proceedings of the Royal Microscopical Society (now published as 'infocus Magazine'), 1990, volume 25, pages 115-121, 212-214, 249-253, 324-327,416-422.
 A series of definitive articles and coloured plates.
 The last set of pages is a list of stamps depicting microscopes up to August 1990.
 The list includes the country, date of issue and the Scott catalogue number.
 Also provides references to articles published prior to 1990 on similar topics.

 2) Microscopes on Stamps: A Checklist to 1996 by W Heathwood.
 Quekett Journal of Microscopy, 1997, 38(1), pp37-47.
 This invaluable list provides the SG catalogue number, the face value, year of issue and a brief description of the stamp.
 Useful guidelines on starting a collection are also provided in the accompanying article.

 3) 'The Royal Microscopical Society Stamps' by Peter Evennett, Proceedings RMS, 1989, 231-237.
 A fascinating insight into the design and production of the stamps issued to celebrate the RMS 150th anniversary (illustrated on the first day cover above).

 by A. R. Lane, Microscopy and Analysis, 1989, September, 15-18.
 An interesting

 article on how microscopes are used to monitor the production of stamps

 and also provides a good introduction on the types of printing techniques